Ovitz family: Media

-In March 2013, Warwick Davis presented an episode of the ITV series Perspectives, entitled "Warwick Davis – The Seven Dwarfs of Auschwitz".
-He explored the story of the Ovitz family, including an interview with Perla Ovitz recorded in 1999 recounting how they survived the Nazi concentration camp of Auschwitz and Mengele's experiments.
-The interview from the film comes from a documentary, Liebe Perla (German for "Dear Perla").
+In March 2013, Warwick Davis presented "The Seven Dwarfs of Auschwitz", an episode of the television series Perspectives on ITV.
+The episode describes the story of the Ovitz family, including an interview with Perla Ovitz recorded in 1999 for a documentary film, Liebe Perla (German: "Dear Perla").

-A fictional version of the family and the cinema in Haifa that they ran is featured in the 2010 Israeli film The Matchmaker.
+A fictional version of the family and the cinema in Haifa, Israel, that they ran is featured in the 2010 Israeli film The Matchmaker.